-Fitbit is a household name in the smartwatch and fitness tracker space.
-The brand motivates users to reach their fitness and health goals by coming up with products that make it easy to keep track of their day, including their activity, weight, exercise, food, and sleep.
+Fitbit is a household name in the smartwatch and , weight, exercise, food, and sleep with just one . space.
+The brand motivates users to reach their and health goals by coming up with products that make it easy to keep track of their day, including their activity,

 To put it simply, Fitbit helps you see how every small step you take could make a significant impact on your fitness.
-It offers a device that suits every person’s health and fitness needs and objectives, as well as their personal preferences.
+It offers a that suits every person’s health and fitness needs and objectives, as well as their personal preferences with the best .

 When Fitbit Blaze came out, it was marketed as the ultimate smart fitness watch.
 This all-in-one wearable offers reliable exercise tracking on top of basic smartwatch functionality.
 It allows you to maximize your every activity, thanks to its advanced technology that enables you to keep track of your workouts, monitor your performance, and assess your progress.
 You can also monitor your heart rate and check out the intensity of your exercises with this device.